Case Studies

 When a software company put salary transparency to an anonymous vote, the CEO had reservations — but the team was unanimous, and it exposed a pay gap they could finally fix.

-• Customers and stakeholders brought into the design process
+• Stakeholders in the design process

-• Remote and flexible-hours discussions moved to clear outcomes
+• Remote discussions reaching clear outcomes

 Case study: mondora